djanowski/joe/README.markdown

     $ joe release

 Easy, right?
-Wait a few minutes until RubyGems.org updates its gems index and you will be able to run `sudo gem install foo`.
+Wait until RubyGems.org updates its gems index and you will be able to run `gem install foo`.

 Maintaining a gemspec file
 --------------------------

-The easiest way we've found to maintain a gemspec file is by creating a `foo.gemspec.erb` template ([see example](http://github.com/soveran/ohm/blob/e3ff3fb20c1337cb2c4de244e09ce9fa04ef397d/ohm.gemspec.erb)).
+The easiest way we've found to maintain a gemspec file is by creating a `foo.gemspec.erb` template ([see example](https://github.com/soveran/ohm/blob/master/ohm.gemspec.erb)).
 Then you can use Joe to produce the real gemspec file:

     $ joe gemspec